-Task Reference Define source addresses a ports on the Source tab.
-And See "Defining Source Addresses and Source Ports in Event Rules" on page 61.
-Define destination address and ports on the Destination tab.
-3 Define the responses SiteProtector generates wh an event matches the crite specified in the event rule of the Responses tab. ria Define custom, user-define parameters on the Advanc Filters tab.
-Automatically adding event rules To add an event rule automatically with the Add New Response Rule Wizard: g 1.
-In the left pane, select the Site Group.
-Note: Make sure you have ve Show Subgroups enabled to view all events in the Site.
+Task Reference Define source addresses and ports on the Source tab.
+See "Defining Source Addresses and Source Ports in Event Rules" on page 61.
+Define destination addresses and ports on the Destination tab.
+See "Defining Destination Addresses and Destination Ports for Event Rules" on page 63.
+Define the responses SiteProtector generates when an event matches the criteria specified in the event rule on the Responses tab.
+See "Defining Responses in Event Rules" on page 65.
+Define custom, user-defined parameters on the Advanced Filters tab.
+See "Defining Advanced Filters for Event Rules" on page 66.
+Automatically adding event rules To a dd an event rule automatica lly with the Add New Response Rule Wizard: - 1.
+In the left pane, select the Sit re Group.
+Note : Make sure you have S Show Subgroups enabled to view all events in the Site.
 2. In the View list, select Analysis .
-3. In the Analysis View list t, select Event Analysis - Details.
-Tip: Perform this procedure on the Event Analysis - Details view.
-If you perform th procedure on other Analysis views, then the Wizard cannot automatically populate all required fields in the event rule.
-4. Select up to 50 events on which to base the response rule.
-5. Right-click the selected ev menu. vent(s), and then select New Response Rule from the pop-up
+3. In the Analysis View list, select Event Analysis - Details.
+Tip: Perform this procedure procedure on other Analysis all required fields in the even on the Event Analysis - Details view.
+If you perform this views, then the Wizard cannot automatically populate nt rule.
+4. Select up to 50 events on wh ich to base the response rule.
+5. Right-click the selected even menu. t(s), and then select New Response Rule from the pop-up